TRON-US/docker-tron-quickstart/README.md

 __The "SERVER_BUSY" error__

-Sometimes, for example running tests with TronBox, we ask the node to performe a lot of operatios.
-This can cause that the full node is busy and returns that error.
-If so, just repeat your command.
+Running TronBox can put a lot of stress on the local network.
+If the FullNode is busy, it returns the "SERVER_BUSY" error.
+If it does, just repeat your command.

-### Not good for main network

-Unfortunately, you cannot use this image to create a node in the main Tron network because it uses a version of JavaTron who is not the one required for a standard full node.

 ### Latest version is `1.2.8`